UDST/choicemodels/CONTRIBUTING.md

 ## Distributing a release on PyPI (for pip installation):

-- Register an account at pypi.org, ask one of the current maintainers to add you to the project, and `pip install twine`
+- Register an account at https://pypi.org, ask one of the current maintainers to add you to the project, and `pip install twine`

-- `python setup.py sdist bdist_wheel --universal`
+- Run `python setup.py sdist bdist_wheel --universal`

 - This should create a `dist` directory containing two package files -- delete any old ones before the next step

-- `twine upload dist/*` -- this will prompt you for your pypi.org credentials
+- Run `twine upload dist/*` -- this will prompt you for your pypi.org credentials

 - Check https://pypi.org/project/choicemodels/ for the new version